intersystems-community/irisdemo-demo-htap/README.md

 This is important, specially if you are going back and forth between running the speed test on one database (say InterSystems IRIS) and some other (say MySQL).

-## How to run the demo against other databases
+## How to run the demo against other databases on your PC

-You can currently run this demo with MySQL and SAP HANA.
+You can currently run this demo with MySQL, SqlServer and SAP HANA.

-### MySQL
+### MySQL on your PC

 To run this demo against MySQL: